Adrian Kempe: Later years (2018–present)

 Entering his sixth season with the Kings, 2021–22 would be a breakout year for Kempe, who posted new career highs scoring 35 goals and 54 points.
 He would also participate in his first NHL All-Star Game, held in Las Vegas; he is the only player from the Kings named to the All Stars this season.

-On July 8, 2022, Kempe signed a four-year, $22 million extension with the Kings.
+On 10 July 2022, Kempe signed a four-year, $22 million extension with the Kings.
+Kempe would once again lead the Kings in goals scored, adding 41 goals to his total, and becoming the first Kings player since Luc Robitaille to score 40 goals in a season.